zelloptt/zello-channel-api/examples/README.md

 The input format can be Wave, AIFF, FLAC, Ogg/FLAC, or raw PCM.

-Use appropriate converter for other media formats.
+Use an appropriate converter for other media formats.

 ## Encode the audio file using Opus codec

-Do not use frame size less than 20 milliseconds.
+Do not use a frame size less than 20 milliseconds.

 For the audio source file `media.wav` the command looks like:
 ```